 A brilliant light-heavyweight whose gallant, near-victorious challenge for the world heavyweight title against Joe Louis became an enduring American sports story.

-Billy Conn was boxing’s elegant virtuoso, a fast-talking, faster-fighting kid from Pittsburgh who danced and jabbed his way to the light-heavyweight championship.
-With a style built on speed and cunning rather than brute power, he captured the public’s imagination.
-His legacy, however, is forever tied to one epic night in 1941 when, as champion, he moved up to challenge the seemingly invincible heavyweight king, Joe Louis.
-For twelve rounds, Conn’s masterful boxing built a commanding lead on the scorecards.
-In the thirteenth, forsaking his strategy for glory, he went for a knockout and was himself dramatically stopped.
-That tragic-heroic gamble cemented his place in folklore.
+Billy Conn won the light-heavyweight championship by dancing and jabbing his way past opponents with speed and cunning.
+A fast-talking, faster-fighting kid from Pittsburgh, he built a style on elegance rather than brute power.
+In 1941, as champion, he moved up to challenge the heavyweight king Joe Louis.
+For twelve rounds, Conn built a commanding lead on the scorecards.
+In the thirteenth, he forsook strategy for glory, went for a knockout, and was himself dramatically stopped.
+That tragic-heroic gamble fixed him in folklore.
 After serving in World War II, he fought Louis again but fell short, his prime perhaps lost to the war years, leaving fans to forever wonder 'what if.'

 1901–1927